You wouldn’t describe yourself as a commodity, would you? Make sure your resume reflects this.

 There are 3 basic reasons we brand ourselves as commodities:

 - College Placement: Your college placement office is at the center of it all.
 College placement offices taught you how to brand the college as the provider of a consistent quality of worker.
-Your college placement office didn’t teach you to brand yourself, because that would teach you how to look different and unique.
+Your college placement office didn’t teach you to brand yourself.
+This is because that would teach you how to look different and unique.

-Your college placement office branded itself by teaching graduates to write resumes that look exactly alike with a common format, common look and almost identical information – they published graduates’ consistent resumes in a book or eBook, which they sold to employers.
-Think back to college – if your resume wasn’t consistent with the placement offices standards, it was rejected … remember?
+Your college placement office branded itself by teaching graduates to write resumes that look exactly alike with a common format.
+They have a common look and almost identical information.
+They published graduates’ consistent resumes in a book or eBook, which they sold to employers.
+Think back to college, if your resume wasn’t consistent with the placement offices standards, it was rejected.
 For those of you who didn’t go through college or grad school placement, your high school career counselors taught you what they learned in college – to brand yourself like everyone else.

-- Candidate Shortages: From WWII until 2007, the US and Western European economies had shortages of candidates and skills – there just weren’t enough workers to supply growing economies.
+From WWII until 2007, the US and Western European economies had shortages of candidates and skills.
+There just weren’t enough workers to supply growing economies.
 Even during US recessions, there were shortages of skilled workers (just smaller levels of shortages).
 In 2007, the combination of the great recession, increased productivity and ability to source labor globally (both thanks to the internet) caused fundamental changes to demand for workers.
 Candidate shortages were replaced by job shortages.

 When there were candidate shortages you could be a commodity and still get a job.
-It wasn’t as critical to differentiate yourself pre-2007, because employers couldn’t find enough people with just the basic skills needed for the job.
+It wasn’t as critical to differentiate yourself pre-2007.
+This is because employers couldn’t find enough people with just the basic skills needed for the job.

 These folks don’t intentionally mean you any harm.
 The job market changed so quickly and so profoundly, that even most career professionals haven’t caught up yet to incorporate different suggestions for a new environment.